Department of Labor Logo United States Department of Labor

 A continuing focus on the environmental impact and energy efficiency of buildings will keep facilities managers in demand.
 Improving energy efficiency can reduce costs and often is required by regulation.
 For example, building codes typically ensure that buildings meet environmental standards.
 Facilities managers will be needed to oversee these improvements in a wide range of areas, from heating and air-conditioning systems to roofing.
 In addition, facilities managers will be needed to plan for natural disasters, ensuring that any damage to a building will be minimal and that the organization can get back to work quickly.

-Employment of records and information managers also is expected to grow.
-Demand is expected to be particularly strong for those working in “information governance,” which includes the privacy and legal aspects of records management.
-As cloud computing continues to expand, records and information managers will have a critical role in helping organizations develop new records and information management practices and in maintaining data security.
+Demand for administrative services managers is expected to be particularly strong for those working in records and information management.
+As cloud computing continues to expand, these workers will have a critical role in helping organizations develop new records and information management practices and in maintaining data security.

 Percent Numeric